Ground Fennel Seed

 As both a vitamin powerhouse and a juggernaut of taste, fennel seeds make a welcome addition to anyone’s dietary regimen.

-Let’s review some tasty recipes that call for fennel seeds:
+Here are some recipes that include ground fennel seeds:

 - Authentic Chai: Sometimes, chai tea can be a bit too spicy for a lot of taste buds.
 One recipe that helps lessen the kick (not too much, but just enough) calls for 2 whole black peppercorns, 2 green cardamom pods, 1 ½ bits of cinnamon, 2 slices of fresh ginger, and ¼ teaspoon of fennel seeds.

-- Baked Fish Fillets: All you need is 1 tablespoon of fennel seeds and 1 ½ tablespoons of butter to sprinkle on your fish fillets for a lovely burst of flavor.
-Then bake your fillets for 15 minutes at around 350 degree fahrenheit and enjoy!
+- Baked Fish Fillets: All you need is 1 tablespoon of fennel seeds and 1 ½ tablespoon of butter to sprinkle on your fish fillets for a lovely burst of flavor.
+Then bake your fillets for 15 minutes at around 350-degree Fahrenheit and enjoy!
 Serve with brown rice and call it a day.

 Healing Benefits of Fennel